datasciencemasters/go/README.md

 ### Data Science Across Domains

-**Huge Disclaimer:** You can "Data Science" _anything_.
+**Huge Disclaimer:** You can "Data Science" almost _anything_.
 This captures a high level view of how Data Science is being applied in a handful of domains.
 Use your new-found data science chops!

 | Domain | Problem Space | Example Organizations | Example Non-Profit, US Govt |
 | -- | -- | -- | -- |